f4b6a3/uuid-creator/README.md

 The transformation scheme is outlined in this RFC: https://tools.ietf.org/html/draft-taylor-uuid-ncname-00

-Both `SlugCodec` and `NcnameCodec` are very similar.
+`SlugCodec` and `NcnameCodec` are very similar.
 The difference between the two is the bit shift they do with the original UUID to make it a string.

 ```java
 // Returns a UUID NCName